theoperatore/andrew-bot-discord/docs/pi-setup.md

-# Setting up a Pi for the first time
+# Setting up a Headless Pi from zero

-Steps in order to get the pi in working condition
+Steps in order to get the pi in working condition with ssh, wifi, and docker.

 ### OS